Plenty of pick-up in this pickup, strong brakes, comfortable seats, agreeable ride.

 The manufacturer provided Edmunds this vehicle for the purposes of evaluation.

-2009 Chevrolet Silverado 1500 Overview Edmunds experts have compiled a robust series of ratings and reviews for the 2009 Chevrolet Silverado 1500 and all model years in our database.
+Is the 2009 Chevrolet Silverado 1500 a good car?
+Edmunds experts have compiled a robust series of ratings and reviews for the 2009 Chevrolet Silverado 1500 and all model years in our database.
 Our rich content includes expert reviews and recommendations for the 2009 Silverado 1500 featuring deep dives into trim levels and features, performance, mpg, safety, interior, and driving.
 Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.